amyreese/znc-push/README.md

 ### Notifications

+*   `message_length = 100`

+    Maximum length of the notification message to be sent.
+The message will be nicely truncated and ellipsized at or before this length is reached.
+A value of 0 (zero) will disable this option.

 *   `message_url = ""`

     URI that will be sent with the notification to Notifo.
 This could be a web address or a